 Riverside was founded by Christian pacifists in 1941 at Lower Moutere, west of Nelson.
-It was still active in 2010, but was no longer religious.
+It was still active in the 21st century, but was no longer religious.

 Communes from the 1960s

 In the late 1960s and 1970s many idealistic young people set up communes, especially in Coromandel and the Nelson region, where land was beautiful and cheap.
 They often were interested in the environment, and tried to be self-sufficient.
-Some of these communes still operated in the 2000s.
+Some of these communes still operated in the 21st century.

 One of the best-known was the commune set up by poet James K. Baxter at Jerusalem on the Whanganui River in 1969.
 It was based on voluntary poverty, Catholicism and Māori spiritual values.